openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-execution.rst

 can then ensure that this list is correct and can inform BitBake that it wants specific tasks to be run regardless of the setscene result.

-You can find more information on setscene metadata in the "`Task Checksums and Setscene <#task-checksums-and-setscene>`__" section.
+You can find more information on setscene metadata in the :ref:`bitbake-user-manual/bitbake-user-manual-metadata:task checksums and setscene` section.

 Logging
 =======